How to wall-mount your flat-panel TV

 Where to run the wires

 Part of what makes a wall-mounted TV so appealing is the neat, uncluttered look.
 There are a number of ways to conceal your power and A/V cables — from quick and simple cover-ups to more labor-intensive in-wall options.

 Easy-to-install cable management raceways hide the cables that run between your TV and an A/V cabinet below.

 - Don't route your TV's power cable through your wall — it's not rated for safe in-wall installation.
-If you want to keep that cable hidden, you'll need to hire an electrician to install a recessed AC outlet on the wall behind your TV.
+If you want to keep that cable hidden, you'll need to use a kit like the Sanus PowerBridge.
+Or you can hire an electrician to install a recessed AC outlet on the wall behind your TV.